Dosing based upon your needs

 Depending on the bleed

-In the clinical study, 1 dose of VONVENDI treated mild-to-moderate bleeding episodes.
+In the clinical study, an average of 1 dose of VONVENDI treated mild-to-moderate bleeding episodes.
 People who experienced a major bleed required 2 or more doses.
 In one case, as many as 4 doses were needed to control bleeding.4

 Who infuses VONVENDI

 You may infuse VONVENDI at a hemophilia treatment center, your healthcare provider’s office, or in your home.
 You should be trained on how to do infusions by your healthcare provider or hemophilia treatment center.4